 13. May I store my bicycle in my room?Yes, a bicycle may be stored in your room as long as it does not block the exits and it is acceptable to your roommate(s).

 Otherwise, all bikes should be locked to a bike rack outside.
 Also, please note that all bicycles must be registered with the USA Police Department (251-460-6312).
-Bicycle registration may be completed for free by taking your bicycle and student ID to the USA Police Station.
-All bicycles that are not properly registered with USAPD and/or bicycles that are locked to anything other than the provided bike racks are subject to immediate removal and disposal by Housing & Residence Life Staff.
+Bicycle registration may be completed online without charge by clicking here.
+Students will be contacted once permit is ready for pick-up.
+All bicycles that are not properly registered with USAPD and/or bicycles that are locked to anything other than the provided bike racks are subject to immediate removal and disposal by Housing & Dining Staff.

 Please see the Community Standards page for the full "Bicycle" Community Standard.